11 Ways Emotional Wounds of Adult Children Keep Parents in Silent Pain

 2. When emotional wounds of adult children show up as anger and blame

 Sometimes the hurt manifests in intense rage.
 Your adult child could constantly bring up the past, call you names, or point out earlier mistakes.
-Even if you have totally different memories, they may say things such as, “You have ruined my life,” or “You were never there for me.”
+Even if you have totally different memories, they may say things like “You have ruined my life” or “You were never there for me.”

 Unresolved trauma makes people more vulnerable to strong emotions, including wrath and shame.
 The fact is, parents are the easiest targets when those feelings flare up, not because you are the worst person in their lives, but rather because you were the first.
 That does not decrease how terrible the words are for you.
 Each angry message can feel like a fresh accusation, a fresh trial where you are never allowed to defend yourself.